csdms/ivy/lessons/shell/getting-things.md

 # Getting things from elsewhere

-While it's often srightforward to click to download items from a web browser, it's also possible to get them with shell commands, and the shell commands provide more flexibility.
+While it's often straightforward to click to download items from a web browser, it's also possible to get them with shell commands, and the shell commands provide more flexibility.